quandl/quandl-python/2_SERIES_UPGRADE.md

 # 2.x Series package Notes

-With the release of our v3 API we are officially deprecating version 2 of the `Quandl` python package.
-We have re-written the package from the ground up and will be moving forward with a 3.x.x package under the new namespace of `quandl` that will rely on version 3 of our restful api.
+With the release of version 3 of our API we are officially deprecating version 2 of the `Quandl` python package.
+We have re-written the package from the ground up and will be moving forward with a 3.x.x package under the new namespace of `quandl` that will rely on version 3 of our RESTful API.

 ## Upgrading

-There are numerous advantages to upgrade from our older 2.x series package including increased performance and stability.
+There are numerous advantages to upgrade from the older 2.x series package including increased performance and stability.
 The upgrade process is fairly simple.

-First upgrade your package using pip. ex:
+1. Upgrade your package using pip.

 `pip install --upgrade quandl`

-next wherever you have:
+2. Wherever you have:

 ```python
 import Quandl
 ```

-simply change this too:
+simply change this to:

 ```python
 import quandl as Quandl
 ```

-Additionally if you were relying on a saved version of your `api key` _(authtoken)_ in your scripts please note that this functionality has been dropped from the existing package.
+3. Additionally if you were relying on a saved version of your `api key` _(authtoken)_ in your scripts please note that this functionality has been dropped from the existing package.
 To continue to load your api key from the filesystem we recommend you import the key and set it via the api config `quandl.ApiConfig.api_key`.
 Below is a example of importing your previously pickled key if it exists:

 ```python
 import quandl as Quandl